 “A monster,” he replied.

 Since that conversation, things started easing up.
-And then today, I passed through a gas station to fulfill the promise.
-I purchased one huge can and a four-pack before driving to work.
+And then today, I purchased one huge can and a four-pack on my way to work.
 My intention was to get a taste of the drink and share the rest with some of my workmates as El Patron quenched his insatiable thirst on the gigantic one.

 Karl was already there when I arrived.
 The smell of paint and freshly cut wood met me at the room’s entrance.
 After we exchanged greetings and set to work, I asked Karl if he drunk Monster Energy.
 Until that point, I had assumed that energy drinks were the order of the day for most of my workmates.
 It was such a surprise to hear Karl’s reply then.